dinshetty/ge-gt-elk-project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
 - Copy the playbook file to /etc/ansible/.
-Below screenshot shows all the playbooks related to elk, filebeat and metricbeat
+Below screenshot shows all the playbooks related to elk (install-elk.yml), filebeat (filebeat-playbook.yml) and metricbeat ( metricbeat-playbook.yml)

 ![ansible playbook](Images/ansible-copy.png)